chipsalliance/caliptra-sw/fmc/README.md

 This is the physical address of the location in SRAM where ROM has placed a complete copy of the Firmware Manifest.
 This must remain resident such that firmware is able to re-run firmware integrity checks on-demand (required by FIPS 140-3).

-### fips_fw_load_addr
+### fips_fw_load_addr_idx

-*Future feature, not currently supported.* This is the physical address of the location in ROM or SRAM where a discrete FIPS Crypto module resides.
-If a discrete FIPS module does not exist, then this field shall be 0xFFFF_FFFF and ROM, FMC, and RT FW must all carry their own code for accessing crypto resources and keys.
+*Future feature, not currently supported.* This field provides the index of the DV entry that stores the physical address of the location in ROM or SRAM where a discrete FIPS Crypto module resides.
+If a discrete FIPS module does not exist, then this field shall be 0xFF and ROM, FMC, and RT FW must all carry their own code for accessing crypto resources and keys.

-### rt_fw_load_addr
+### rt_fw_load_addr_idx

-This is the physical address of the location in ICCM SRAM where ROM has placed the authenticated Runtime Firmware module.
+This field provides the index of the DV entry that stores the physical address of the location in ICCM SRAM where ROM has placed the authenticated Runtime Firmware module.

-### rt_fw_entry_point
+### rt_fw_entry_point_idx

-This is the physical address of the Entry Point of Runtime FW Module in ICCM SRAM.
+This field provides the index of the DV entry that stores the physical address of the Entry Point of Runtime FW Module in ICCM SRAM.

 ### fmc_tci_dv_idx